Monsoon Related Diseases You Must Stay Aware of

 Sneezing, scratchy throat, runny nose are common during rainy season.
 Cold may be accompanied by mucus build-up in your nose, difficult breathing, cough, headache, swelling of sinuses and sore throat.

 Diarrhoea refers to a condition marked by common liquid bowel movements.
-It’s caused by an infection with bacteria, viruses or parasite.
+It’s cause by an infection with bacteria, viruses or parasite.
 Bacteria attack the intestine or produce toxin that makes the intestine hide more water.
-When food is infected with bacteria, it’s referred to as food poisoning.
+When food is infect with bacteria, it’s refer to as food poisoning.

 Prolonged fever lasting for more than 5 days, diarrhoea, headaches and abdominal pain followed by a rash in the second week may be indicative of typhoid that is mostly spread through infected food & water.
 To avoid typhoid, avoid consumption outside food as much as possible.

-Chikungunya fever is caused by a virus and it’s transmitted by bite of the Aedes aegypti mosquito that generally bites during the day.
-Chikungunya normally starts with fever, but the condition will provide you joint & muscle pains, conjunctivitis, rash and high fever.
+Chikungunya fever is also cause by a virus and it’s transmit by bite of the Aedes aegypti mosquito that generally bites during the day.
+Also, Chikungunya normally starts with fever, but the condition will provide you joint & muscle pains, conjunctivitis, rash and high fever.

-Thank you for visiting careinfo.in and reading this article Monsoon Related Diseases.
+Thank you for visiting careinfo.in and also reading this article Monsoon Related Diseases.